 Checksum of CMOS is incorrect.
 This can indicate that CMOS has become corrupt.
 This error may have been caused by a weak battery.
 Check the battery and replace if necessary.
+Please contact your dealer or sales representative for battery replacement.

-B-1 ♦ Appendix B
+B-1 ◆ Appendix B